 Sometimes when you bake your AO map onto your model you will get a black or dark AO, and no matter what you do to the color it still doesn’t have enough contrast for the ideal amount of control.

 This commonly happens when you take model parts and pieces from the existing skins and champions from League.
 It will happen if your normals are flipped the incorrect way.
 If you have them flipped correctly however, this can still happen.
-You can easily fix this by using LOL2DAE model converter.
+You can easily fix this easily through Maya.

 Importing Textures to Your Scene